 recommended.
 Remember, the Nick was the first Calgary club to present Ani

 DiFranco, Laura Love, The Mollys, Connie Kaldor, Stephen Fearing, Fred

 Eaglesmith, Lynn Miles, David Francey, The Duhks, Le Vent du Nord, The Bills,

 Harry Manx, Tracy Grammer and many more.

-The Nickelodeon wishes to thank the Calgary Arts Development and the Alberta Foundation for the Arts for their generous support.
+The Nickelodeon wishes to thank Calgary Arts Development, The SOCAN Foundation and the Alberta Foundation for the Arts for their generous support.
 We also wish to acknowledge airplay support of our performers on CKUA and CJSW.